 An employer can use less restrictive participation requirements than those listed, but not more restrictive ones.

 An employer can exclude the following employees from a SEP or SARSEP:

 Employees covered by a union agreement and whose retirement benefits were bargained for in good faith by the employees' union and the employer

 Nonresident alien employees who do not have U.S. wages, salaries or other personal services compensation from the employer

-Example 2: Employer Y designs its SEP to provide for immediate participation regardless of age, service or compensation.
-John is age 18 and began working part-time for Employer Y in 2014.
-John is an eligible employee for 2014.
+Example 2: Employer Y writes its SEP plan to provide for immediate participation regardless of age, service or compensation.
+John is age 18 and began working part-time for Employer Y in 2015.
+John is an eligible employee for 2015.